Sample Poultry Farming Business Plan Template

 This is very easy.

-This is one of the primary tasks you have (as explained in the earlier chapter).
-Just move out and ask any poultry-related materials or feeds seller in your area about where you can find these vaccines in your locality.
+This is one of your primary tasks (as explained in the earlier chapter).
+Just move out and ask any poultry-related materials or feed sellers in your area about where you can find these vaccines in your locality.

 How and in what quantity will you administer poultry vaccines?